trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/ldap_login.md

 After you create a LDAP Domain, the login screen will show a checkbox called “LDAP authentication”.

-1. **for users with LDAP Only auth** — they have no choice but to enter their LDAP password
+1. **For users with LDAP Only auth** — they have no choice but to enter their LDAP password
-2. **for users with LDAP or Local auth** — if they do not check the “LDAP authentication” checkbox they will use the local login/password.
+2. **For users with LDAP or Local auth** — if they do not check the “LDAP authentication” checkbox they will use the local login/password.